 Cons of a Tankless Water Heater

 Compared to the installation of a tank-type unit, a tankless water heater is significantly more expensive.
 The two main reasons for the added expense are the high cost of the tankless unit itself and the cost of installing it.
 Tankless water heaters require a thoroughly different set of fittings, hoses, and other fixtures, making the cost of retro-fitting your plumbing higher.

 This isn’t something fresh and tasty from the local deli; instead, it’s a horrible flaw of tankless water heaters that can ruin a good shower.
 The repeated on-and-off cycle of hot water can cause cold water to get trapped in the pipes, creating a series of hot-cold-hot water releases from your fixtures.
 The cold-water sandwich problem can be eliminated by adding a recirculation pump to your tankless system.

 While tankless water heaters offer increased performance, greater efficiency, and a longer lifespan that their tank-type ancestors, they may not be right for every home.
-Give Nick’s Plumbing and Sewer Services a call today and set up a free estimate or free second opinion on a new tankless water heater installation.
+Give Nick’s Plumbing and Air Conditioning Services a call today and set up a free estimate or free second opinion on a new tankless water heater installation.